pnp/List-Formatting/view-samples/reorder-expand-items-board-format/README.md

 # reorder expand items board format

 ## Summary
-This sample allow users to manage cards order in Board Views and also allow to expand and collapse images based on url or iconName option.
+This sample allow users to manage cards order in Board Views and also allow to expand and collapse images based on url option.
 This sample has option "**Move to Top**" that allows to manage cards to top of board view as way to rearrange card positions.

 ![reorder expand items board format](./assets/BoardReorderExpand.gif)